-Cantores is an advance choir for young women in grades 10 through 12.
+Cantores is an advanced choir for young women in grades 10 through 12.
 The choir performs a wide range of musical genres, including gospel, jazz, collegiate a cappella, rock, and minimalist music, in addition to music of the baroque and classical periods.
 The Cantores have sung throughout the tri-state area, with recent engagements as featured artists in The Princeton Festival, at the New Jersey Governor's residence), with The Graduate Choir of the Keystone State Boychoir, and with Ricky Fante of EMI Records in New York City.
 Singers remain in Cantores for one to three years.

 A summer tour is also part of the Concert Choir experience, and recent tours have taken the Choir to Austria, The Czech Republic, Ireland, Oregon, Italy, France, Spain, England, Germany, Newfoundland, and Hawaii.
 The Concert Choir has undertaken solo performance tours, and has also joined some of the world’s leading children’s choir directors for festival appearances.
 Visit our Tours page to see past summer tour locations.

 To advance to Cantores, 10th, 11th and 12th singers should demonstrate:

 - Mastery of negotiation of all aspects of the voice with register consistency

 - Reading and performing in various modes (dorian, mixolydian) using the moveable “do” system

 - Reading and performance complex rhythm and meters (asymmetrical and mixed meter)

 - Reading and performing complex harmonic choices (tonal, tone clusters, atonal, etc.)